edigar/basicCRUD/README.md

 ## Screenshots

-Following is the 3 CRUD screenshots.
+Bellow are some pictures depicted in the CRUD.
 In this case, the edit screen is the same for modules and activities.

 ### Screen modules